Skip to content

 1. Have some blockchain knowledge already?

 See the Tact Cookbook, which is a handy collection of everyday tasks (and solutions) every Tact developer faces during smart contract development.
-Use it to avoid re-inventing the wheel.
+Use it to avoid reinventing the wheel.

 2. Want to know more?

-For further guidance on compilation, testing and deployment see the respective pages:
+For further guidance on compilation, testing, and deployment see the respective pages:

 For custom plugins for your favorite editor and other tooling see the Ecosystem section.